 - Update Everything: We guess we don’t have to stress the importance of keeping your site updated.
 You should update the WP core, active themes, plugins.
 At the same time, make sure you delete the unused themes and plugins too.

-- Set up a Security Plugin: If you want to enhance the security of your website, you should use a security plugin like Wordfence Security or Defender.
-This plugin helps you to create a firewall so that you can prevent malicious traffic, block attackers and deal with other security threats.
+- Set up a Security Plugin: If you want to enhance the security of your website, you should use a hardening plugin like Wordfence Security or Defender.
+This plugin helps you to create a firewall so that you can prevent malicious traffic, block attackers and deal with other threats.
 You might also consider installing a full Web Application firewall.

 - Consider a Managed Hosting: When you choose a managed hosting, they will handle the security, maintenance, performance, and other issues for your website.
 That means you won’t have to worry about all these steps.
 Some reliable managed hosting providers include InMotion, WPEngine, Kinsta and Pagely.